faberNovel/faberbabel-android/README.md

 #### Api <26 precaution
 For applications on device api 25 or bellow, the returned resources is not the one that is overrided by FaberBabel and that attached to base context.
-To fix this problem, we should add the bellow code to the main activity where the overrided context is attached.
+To fix this problem, you should add the bellow code to the main activity where the overrided context is attached.

 ```
 override fun getResources(): Resources {
     return if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.O) {
         super.getResources()
     } else {
         baseContext.resources
     }
 }
 ```

 ### Wording fetch
-For the wording fetch there is two possibilities: fetch wording asynchronously and synchronously.
+A wording file can be retrieved both synchronously or asynchronously.

 #### Asynchronously
-If the wording is fetched asynchronously, there is a high possibility that the network call will be too slow and the first application start, when there is no cach yet, will display the default wording on the first screen.
-In other case is the cached wording that will be used if the network call is too slow.
+If the wording is fetched asynchronously, there is a high probability that the network call will return after the first activity was inflated, so the the default wording will be visible on the first screen.
+In other case the cached wording will be used if the network call is too slow.

-To do the asynchronous fetch use the example code below
+To perform an asynchronous fetch use the example code below
 ```
 faberBabelSDK.asyncFetchFaberBabelWording(
     Config(
         FABERBABEL_SERVICE_URL,
         PROJECT_ID,
         LANGUAGE_CODE
     )
 )
 ```

 #### Synchronously
-If the wording is fetched synchronously, the network call run in the runBlocking coroutine.
-To avoid block the main thread, it should be called from a coroutine scope.
+If the wording is fetched synchronously, the call will freeze the thread performing the call.
+To avoid block the main thread, it should be called from a background thread.

-To do the synchronous fetch with action post execution use the example code below
+To perform a synchronous fetch use the example code below

 ```
 //show loading state
-  GlobalScope.launch {
+coroutineScope.launch(Dispatchers.IO) {
     faberBabelSDK.syncFetchFaberBabelWording(
         Config(
             FABERBABEL_SERVICE_URL,
             PROJECT_ID,
             LANGUAGE_CODE
         )
     )
-      // do action after wording fetch
+    // do something after wording fetch
 }
 ```